 One of the driving forces behind the success of femtech is female entrepreneurship.

 McKinsey’s analysis showed that more than 70% of femtech companies had at least one female founder, compared to the average of 20% for new companies.
 Research has shown that when women lead health-focused projects, they are more likely to address health conditions for both men and women, whereas male-led teams tend to focus on male-oriented conditions.

 A gender-aware and inclusive approach to healthcare can support more women to become inventors, physicians, investors, and entrepreneurs, while also improving the population’s overall health.

-Femtech companies must tread carefully as they push the boundaries of innovation in women’s health.
+In the evolving femtech landscape, companies must navigate challenges carefully while pushing the boundaries of innovation in women’s health.

 To ensure that their products are effective and safe, regular data protection impact assessments should be conducted, focusing on minimal data collection and anonymization whenever possible.

 Unfortunately, the current landscape of femtech is largely unregulated, with no established standards in place to protect personal health information, and users fear some companies may exploit health data for profit.
 As a result, it falls on femtech companies to take proactive measures to secure and encrypt their users’ data and prevent unauthorized access.

 Another significant challenge is the ongoing debate surrounding the “pink tax.”
 It refers to the phenomenon where products marketed towards women, including certain femtech devices and services, are priced higher than similar products marketed towards men.
 Although it’s difficult to pinpoint the exact number, one study on gender pricing reveals a 7% cost difference between male and female products.